 and raised the question whether it is in $Tame(K^3)$.
 Note that if we have a factorization theorem for the elements in $Tame(K^3)$, one may simply assume that the above automorphism is in $Tame(K^3)$ and factor it.
 If one succeeds, it is naturally in $Tame(K^3)$, otherwise not.
-We can not answer

-Nagata's question after some forty years, simply because we do not know how to factor elements in $Tame(K^3)$.
+We can not answer Nagata's question after some forty years, simply because we do not know how to factor elements in $Tame(K^3)$.

 For embedding theory ([1], [36], [40]), the simplest case, i.e., the (algebraic) embedding of affine line to affine plane of characteristic zero, had been an open problem for forty years when it was solved in [1] using difficult and long arguments.
-The result is that any embedding mapping is a composition of a trivial mapping of the affine line to x-axis and an element of $Tame(K^n)$, or we should say that any embedding mapping is a tame transformation.
+The result is that any embedding mapping is a composition of a trivial mapping of the affine line to x-axis and an element of $\mathrm{Tame}(K^n)$, or we should say that any embedding mapping is a tame transformation.
 It is unknown how to generalize the above argument to either higher-dimensional cases (i.e., affine lines to affine spaces or affine planes to affine spaces, etc.) of characteristic zero, or even affine lines to affine planes of positive characteristics.
 There are some conjectures and discussions about the latter cases in [36].
+We will leave it at that, and return to the subject of TTS.

-2.2 A Toy Example
+2.2 A Toy Example of TTS